Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 ### *Ab initio* (QUARK) models of Human Hemoglobin Subunit Alpha

 The table below shows the RMSD between each of the five predicted structures returned by QUARK and the validated structure of human hemoglobin subunit alpha (PDB entry: <a href="https://www.rcsb.org/structure/1SI4" target="_blank">1si4</a>).
 We are tempted to conclude that our *ab initio* prediction was a success.
-However, because human hemoglobin subunit alpha is such a short protein (141 amino acids), researchers would consider this RMSD score high.
+However, because human hemoglobin subunit alpha is so short (141 amino acids), researchers would consider this RMSD score to be high.

 | Quark Model | RMSD  |
 |:------------|:------|